TumTum/oxid-sql-logger/README.md

 Oxid eShop SQL Logger
 ---------------------

-Returns all SQL queries into console of a browser.
+Returns all SQL queries into console of a Browser.

 ## Install

-composer require --dev tumtum/oxid-sql-logger
+`composer require --dev tumtum/oxid-sql-logger`

 ## Usage

-Just set the function StartSQLLog() somewhere and from that point on all SQLs will be logged.
+Just set the function `StartSQLLog()` somewhere and from that point on all SQLs will be logged.

 ```php
 \StartSQLLog();